 Peter T. Wilson ’90, is the Managing Editor at WBZ-TV, Boston’s CBS affiliate, and has been with WBZ since 1994.
 Mr. Wilson can be reached by email.

 Steve Daly, BA ’88, is an associate director of communications in the Office of Alumni Relations at Northeastern University.
 Before joining the staff at Northeastern, he had a 20-year career as a sportswriter for The Portsmouth Herald, The Telegraph of Nashua and the Lowell Sun, where he did his co-op.
 Daly is the author of “Dem Little Bums The Nashua Dodgers,” a story about a Minor league baseball team in Nashua, N.H., that played an important role in the integration of baseball.
 Read more about his book.>> He is currently working on another book on New Hampshire baseball.
 Daly can be reached at firstname.lastname@example.org.

 Dan Kennedy, BA 81, is an assistant professor in the School of Journalism at Northeastern University.
 Prior to joining the faculty, Kennedy was a media critic for the Phoenix.
 See his bio here.

-Gladys McKie, BS’80, teaches public relations and graphic design at the School of Journalism, Northeastern University.
+Gladys McKie, MS, ’14, BS ’80, teaches public relations and graphic design at the School of Journalism, Northeastern University.
 Before that she had her own public relations business, McKie Communications, in Worcester, MA.
-She also help professional public relations positions at Newton Wellesley Hospital and the Massachusetts Eye and Ear Infirmary.
+She also held professional public relations positions at Newton Wellesley Hospital and the Massachusetts Eye and Ear Infirmary.
 See her bio here.